Torathion/timsort2/.github/CONTRIBUTING.md

 ## Making Changes

-- Make sure edits are as short, precise and optimized as possible.
+- Make sure edits are as short, precise and as much optimized as possible.
 - No comfort functions like `array.forEach`, `array.map`, `array.reduce`
 - Do not add obfuscated or unreadable code into the project
 - Do not add any new dependencies into the project